-We all know that Google uses more than 200 factors to rank a particular web page in search index.
+We all know that Google uses more than 200 factors to rank a particular web page in its search index.
 Today, we are highlighting all these factors together.
-Below is a graph showing all important parameters:
+Below is a graph showing all the important parameters:

 I. Page Level

 The title of the web page is the most important thing that you should worry about.
 Your page title appears in Google search results, which plays a crucial role in attracting visitors.

 2. Keyword in Description tag (just to improve CTR)

 This is not included in the ranking factors, but the meta description helps Google to analyze your content topic more specifically, which also helps you to increase your CTR in SERPs.

 3. Keyword in H1 tag